prorev/prorev.github.io/_posts/2020-01-24-python_flask-heroku.md

 Then we used `jsonify` method from flask to convert objects to json format.

-Mothod `request` is there in Flask also but usually if you used to do `import requests`, you may use `requests`.
+Method `request` is there in Flask also but usually if you used to do `import requests`, you may use `requests`.

 Very important method is the `render_template` where you can call into template, usually .html file with Jinja2 templates inside.